How to Clean Deck Drainage Systems

 Standing on top of your home's deck, pour a few cups of clean water on the deck boards, allowing it to fall through the deck board gapping and into the deck drainage system.

 After pouring the water, watch the gutters installed on your under decking method and confirm that roughly all of the water poured empties out.
 If there seems to be a significant amount not leaving through the gutter system, inspect your drains for any clogs that may have built up from dropped items or fallen leaves.

 If a clog exists, pinpoint the panel and trough section, remove the blockage, and reset the deck drainage system.

-Find out quick and easy it is to apply flashing tape and protect your deck framing and substructure in minutes in the How to Use Joist Tape post!
+Find out how quick and easy it is to apply flashing tape and protect your deck framing and substructure in minutes in our How to Use Joist Tape guide!